 This section provides statistical data and background information on statistics on the assets and liabilities of pension funds (PFs).

-The new pension fund (PF) statistics provide more complete and detailed information than the previously published quarterly statistics.
-They are available as of the first quarter of 2016 and replace the non-harmonised euro area pension funds statistics that were previously published by the ECB in the context of euro area insurance corporation and pension fund (ICPF) statistics.
+Euro area pension fund (PF) statistics are available as of the first quarter of 2016.
+They replace the PF statistics that were previously published by the ECB as part of a broader euro area insurance corporation and pension fund (ICPF) statistical dataset.
 ICPF statistics are available for the reference periods from the first quarter of 2008 to the second quarter of 2016 SDW.

-Statistics on euro area PFs cover those EU Member States that had adopted the euro at the time to which the statistics relate.
+Statistics on euro area PFs cover those EU Member States whose currency was the euro at the time to which the statistics relate.

 Outstanding amounts, or stock data, refer to the value of assets and liabilities at the end of the reference period.